ror-community/ror-records/README.md

 1. In the ror-records repository, go to [Actions > Publish data dump to Zenodo](https://github.com/ror-community/ror-records/actions/workflows/publish_dump_zenodo.yml)
 2. Click Run Workflow and enter the release name (ex, v1.17).
 Leave Zenodo environment and Parent Zenodo Record ID set to the defaults.
-3. Click the Run workflow button
-4. If sucessful, a green checkbox will be shown in the Actions history, and a success messages will be posted to the #ror-curation-releases Slack channel.
-The new data dump should now be available in https://zenodo.org/communities/ror-data.
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.communities/ror-data.
 The DOI of the new upload will be shown in the "execute script" step of the Action run output in Github.

 ## Announce production release
 Announce the production release on the following channels: